woleet/woleet-proofkeeper/README.md

 The latest installers can be found [here](https://github.com/woleet/woleet-proofkeeper/releases)

-Just download it, decompress it and execute it (add execution permissions if necessary)
+Just download it and execute it (add execution permissions if necessary)

 ## Developpement